codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 {% endraw %}
 {% endhighlight %}

-This is the top level HTML file created by the reporting step:
+This is the top-level HTML file created by the reporting step:

 {% include
 image.html